dannyhope/uxbrighton/2014/mcing.md

 ---

 # Welcome

-Good morning, my name is Danny Hope.
+## Danny Hope.

-I’m a freelance interaction designer and the *founder* of UX Brighton.
+freelance interaction designer

+*founder* of UX Brighton.

-Thank you all for coming today.
+## Thank you all for coming today.
 This believe it or not is our 5th conference which feels like a bit of a milestone :)
 So before we get started;
 - Who was here last year?